Christy Mathewson–Memorial Stadium

 Christy Mathewson–Memorial Stadium is a 13,100-seat multi-purpose stadium at Bucknell University in Lewisburg, Pennsylvania.
 Originally built in 1924, the stadium was renovated and renamed in honor of Mathewson in 1989.
-It is home to the Bucknell Bison football team from the Patriot League and the Lewisburg Area High School Green Dragons football team.
-It is named for Christy Mathewson, a Bucknell alumnus who went on to become a Hall of Fame pitcher for the New York Giants in the early 20th century.
+It is home to the Bucknell Bison football, men's lacrosse, and track and field teams from the Patriot League, as well as the Lewisburg Area High School Green Dragons football team.

+Memorial Stadium is named for Christy Mathewson, a Bucknell alumnus who went on to become a Hall of Fame pitcher for the New York Giants in the early 20th century.
 Mathewson was on the Walter Camp All-American football team as a kicker while a student at Bucknell.

 Notable events

+In 1990, the stadium hosted the first Patriot League men's soccer tournament final, when Fordham defeated Lafayette 1–0 on extra time to secure their first championship.